epfml/cifar/multi-workers/README.md

 # Getting Started
-For the detailed experimental setup of the environment, please refer to the `README.md` under the main `code` folder.
+For the detailed experimental setup of the environment, please refer to the `platform` folder.

 ## Running the tests